 Substitutions

 - Vegetables – Feel free to use the veg you have on hand.
-Cauliflower, red potato, peas, and carrots are all great additions.
+Cauliflower, red potato, peas, sweet potatoes, green peas, green beans, broccoli florets, cauliflower florets and carrots are all great additions.

 - Chickpeas – Roasted cauliflower, tempeh, or white beans would all be good substitutes.